 - budget ($): Hotel Alba Palace

-The beautiful districts of San Lorenzo and San Marco are located immediately to the north of Florence’s historical center and the east of the train station.
-Once upon a time, these areas were quite downmarket, but in common with most European cities, they have been revitalized and gentrified as people move back into the city.
+San Lorenzo and San Marco are located immediately to the north of the historical center and the east of the train station.
+These areas were quite downmarket, but in common with most European cities, they have been revitalized and gentrified as people move back into the city.

 San Lorenzo and San Marco offers some excellent budget accommodation; if you’re a backpacker or independent traveler, this is an ideal place to find hostels.
 Of course, there are good mid-range and high-end accommodation options here too.